Installing a Dampp-Chaser® in a Yamaha HQ100

 What can I do about mold?

-Mold invades the felt and wood inside the piano, and it can be extremely difficult to remove in older pianos where it has been allowed to flourish.
-Newer pianos are generally chemically treated, and mold invasions tend to be much smaller in scale, although not always.
-In any size invasion, the entire piano needs to be professionally cleaned and treated, with the action and keys removed.
-If possible, the piano should be left disassembled and placed in direct sunlight for several days to kill the remaining mold.
+Mold invades the felt and wood inside the piano.
+It can be extremely difficult to remove in older pianos where it has been allowed to flourish.
+Newer pianos are generally chemically treated, and mold invasions tend to be smaller in scale.
+In any mold invasion, the entire piano should be professionally cleaned and treated, with the action and keys removed.

 Finally, consider a humidity monitor.
 This is a tiny sensor installed inside the piano, which will operate on battery power, and will set off an alarm (in the form of an email or text message) if the relative humidity clears a certain threshold (such as 50%).
 You’ll get an immediate alert if there’s the potential for mold to grow inside the cabinet, and can correct it quickly.
 Most likely, this would happen if the dehumidifier were unplugged.